Asymptotic Analysis via Stochastic Differential Equations of Gradient Descent Algorithms in Statistical and Computational Paradigms: A numerical example

 for the plain gradient descent case.
 For the accelerated case,

 where $x_0^n$ and $x_0$ are initial values of $X^n(t)$ and $X(t)$, respectively, and $J_1(u)$ is the Bessel function of the first kind of order one.
 The results are identical to those for Example 1 given in Section \ref{section-2-5}.
-For the stochastic gradient descent case, the situation is also the same as the part of Example 1 considered in Section \ref{section-accelerate} with explicit forms for both gradient descent and stochastic gradient descent cases.
-Numerical results were computed from these explicit expressions to illustrate gradient descent algorithms and the corresponding differential equations as illustrated in Figure \ref{Figure1}.
+For both stochastic gradient descent and accelerated stochastic gradient descent cases, the situation is also the same as the part of Example 1 considered in Section \ref{section-accelerate} with explicit forms.